ltonetwork/eqty-core/README.md

   title: "Welcome Message",
 });

-// Optionally set recipient and sign
+// Set the recipient and sign the message await message .to("0x8dB7BC85A8ec23B2190D6dA004DE58FeFB2FBbAD") .signWith(signer);
-// message.to("0xRecipientAddress");
-await message.signWith(signer);

 // Set up ViemContract and AnchorClient const contract = new ViemContract(